 Your credit score is among the most influential factors in any loan negotiation.
 A strong credit history tells lenders that you’re a responsible borrower, which makes you a lower-risk client in their eyes.
 This can translate into better loan terms, lower interest rates, or even waiving certain fees.

 If your credit score is excellent, don’t hesitate to highlight it in negotiations.
 You can push for a lower interest rate, argue for fewer fees, or even negotiate for more flexible payment schedules.
 On the flip side, if your score isn’t ideal, be prepared to make a case for yourself by emphasizing your financial stability, job security, or other factors demonstrating your creditworthiness.
+Additionally, consider the potential benefits of housing loan refinancing, which can help you secure more favorable terms and reduce your overall monthly payments.

 Before beginning negotiations, know your credit score and your full credit report.
 Look for improvement opportunities, such as paying down existing debt or resolving discrepancies before applying for a loan.
 A higher score gives you more leverage, as lenders are more likely to accommodate favorable terms for borrowers with less risk.